 10 Charlesgate East is located on NE corner of Marlborough and Charlesgate East, with 451 Marlborough to the east, across Alley 908, 4 Charlesgate East to the north, and 24 Charlesgate East (419 Commonwealth) to the south, across Marlborough.

-10 Charlesgate East (463 Marlborough) was designed by Rotch and Tilden, architects, and built in 1889 by Melville C. Grant, mason; John Rawson, carpenter, one of two contiguous houses (459 Marlborough and 10 Charlesgate East) built at about the same time for Thurlow Weed Barnes and his wife, Isabel Frances (Morris) Barnes.
-Isabel Morris Barnes is shown as the owner on the original building permit application for 10 Charlesgate East, dated July 29, 1889, and for 459 Marlborough, dated September 16, 1889.
+10 Charlesgate East (463 Marlborough) and 459 Marlborough were designed by Rotch and Tilden, architects, for Thurlow Weed Barnes and his wife, Isabel Frances (Morris) Barnes.
+Isabel Barnes is shown as the owner on the original building permit application for 10 Charlesgate East, dated July 29, 1889, and for 459 Marlborough, dated September 16, 1889.

 J. Pickering Putnam and his wife, Grace Cornelia (Stevens) Putnam lived at The Charlesgate from the time it was completed.
 They previously had lived at The Oxford (southeast corner of Exeter and Huntington).

 As originally designed, The Charlesgate occupied an irregularly shaped lot with frontages of about 103 feet on Beacon and 105 feet on Charlesgate East.
 When it acquired 10 Charlesgate East, it built additional floors to match the height of its original building.
 The addition resulted in The Charlesgate’s western façade extending the entire length of Charlesgate East between Beacon and Marlborough.